Just to spare you the pain, I won’t go into my usual spiel about how useful the command line is. It is, even for the non techie.

 Quickly Clearing the Terminal Window

-I don't know about you, but I find a cluttered terminal window to be more than a little distracting.
-Normally, you'd get rid of everything that's in the window using the clear command.
-But why use six keystrokes (five for the command, plus Enter) when you can use three?
+I don’t know about you, but I find a cluttered terminal window to be more than a little distracting.
+Normally, you’d get rid of everything that’s in the window using the clear command.
+But why use six keystrokes (five for the command, plus Enter) when you can use two?

 To quickly clear a terminal window, type CTRL+l (that’s a lower-case L if you’re wondering).